Pressurization / Depressurization of aircraft - technical information and advice

 At ground level, the plane is the same pressure as outside.
 The pressure inside the cabin is called technically cabin altitude.
 So, cabin altitude zero is considered at sea level, where the pressure is 101,325 pascals (14.696 psi).

 As the plane climbs to the cruise ceiling, the cabin's pressurization is gradual.
 But the pressure from the ground will not be maintained.
-In a commercial flight, cabin altitude is scheduled to gradually drop from the altitude of the home airport to a maximum (2400 m / 8000 ft).
-This pressure inside the cabin is then maintained as the aircraft flies at cruise altitude (10 000 meters - 12 000 meters).
-When lowering, the cabin pressure is gradually increased until it reaches the ambient pressure at the destination.
+In a commercial flight, cabin altitude it is scheduled to gradually decrease from the altitude of the home airport to a maximum (2400 m / 8000 ft).
+This pressure inside the cabin is then maintained while the aircraft is flying at cruising altitude (10 meters - 000 meters).
+On descent, the cabin pressure is gradually increased until it reaches the ambient pressure at the destination.

 You may be wondering why the sea level pressure is not maintained and has been set to a maximum of 2400 meters.
 In the airliners, cabin altitude is maintained during flight above sea level to reduce presses on the fuselage.
 These presses they are proportional to the pressure difference inside the cabin and outside the cabin.

 For passengers, maintaining the cabin pressure below 2400 meters, conditions such as: barotrauma, decompression sickness, hypoxia are prevented.